 All declared studio art and visual communication majors are required to submit a portfolio of artwork in order to remain a Fine Arts major.
 Portfolio Review consists of presenting this portfolio to a panel of professors, one of whom will be in your area, while the others may not.
-A review is scheduled every semester, so if you’re not ready this semester you can postpone it.
-However, it’s a good idea to hear what’s involved early on.
+A review is scheduled every semester, but it is highly recommended to complete this by the spring of your junior year.

 The process involves evaluating the body of work you've created in art classes at LUC.
 Working with your advisor, you'll select the most successful work from each class and try to demonstrate a range of skills gained in the foundation and applied courses of your major.
 You may have to revise some work to bring up to the level necessary for the review.
 This process is designed to help prepare you to meet the professional expectations of the artist or graphic designer.